liquibase/liquibase-contribute-site/docs/extensions-integrations/extension-guides/add-a-database/milestone2-step2.md

 Many of the tests use "expected" files and will either auto-create them if they do not exist or fail until the file is created.

-These files let you manually inspect the SQL being run by a particular change setup to ensure it is doing what you expect now, and will be checked into Git so that it is easy to detect any changes to this known good behavior down the road.
+These files let you manually inspect the SQL being run by a particular change type to ensure it is doing what you expect.
+The completed files should be checked into Git so it is easy to detect any changes to this known good behavior in the future.

 ## Fixing Logic

-For tests that are failing because how Liquibase interacts with the database needs to be customized for your database, you will create one of two types of classes:
+For tests that are failing because of Liquibase interactions that need to be customized for your database, you will create one of two types of classes:

 - [New SqlGenerator implementations](../add-a-sql-generator.md) for Change -> SQL mappings that are wrong
 - [New SnapshotGenerator implementations](../add-a-snapshot-generator.md) for snapshot logic that is wrong